Running with a stress fracture or a bone stress injury can lead to further injury if not properly managed and treated.

 Bone stress injuries (BSI) and Bone Stress Fractures are a commonly under-diagnosed running related injury.
-But many athletes are running with a bone stress injury, thinking it is a simple muscle strain or tendinitis.
+But many athletes are running with a stress fracture (or bone stress injury), thinking it is a simple muscle strain or tendinitis.
 But bone stress fractures are significantly more challenging of a rehab process and more dangerous in terms of potentially leading to the end of your running career if not properly managed.

 What is a Bone Stress Injury?